juandaco/apiSampleJava/doc/INSTRUCTIONS.md

 ## Deployment

-1. Run the deployment script.
+1. Run the deployment script from the root of the project.
     ```bash
     # Make the script executable
     chmod u+x ./deploy